Project and Forget: Solving Large-Scale Metric Constrained Problems: Applications: Metric Constrained Problems

-This is the version of the LP that we solve with our algorithm.
-We compare our method against \citet{veldt} for four graphs from the Stanford sparse network repository.
-Following \citet{veldt}, we use the method from \citet{Wang2013ASA} to convert these graphs into instances of weighted correlation clustering on a complete graph.
-We compare our method against \citet{veldt2}, a parallel version of \citet{veldt}, in terms of running time, quality of the solutions, and memory usage.
+For dense graphs, we use four graphs from the Stanford sparse network repository.
+Then, following \citet{veldt}, we use the method from \citet{Wang2013ASA} to convert these graphs into instances of weighted correlation clustering on the complete graph.
+We compare our method against \citet{veldt2}, a parallel version of \cite{veldt}, in terms of running time, quality of the solutions, and memory usage.

+For much real-world data, the graph $G$ is larger than our previous experiments but is also sparse.
+Since the weighting of the edges does not affect the size of the linear program that needs to be solved, we tested our algorithm on sparse signed graphs to get an estimate of the running time for the algorithm.
+The two graphs used for this experiment are much bigger instances than our previous experiments and have 82,140 nodes and 131,828 nodes, respectively.

+\textbf{Implementation Details.} For the case when $G=K_n$, in addition to the modifications that were done for metric nearness experiment, we made two more modifications to \textsc{Project and Forget}.
+First, we did the project step and the forget step one additional time per iteration.
+Second, we parallelized the oracle by running Dijkstra's algorithm in parallel.
+The pseudo-code for this version of Algorithm \ref{alg:bregman} can be seen in Algorithm \ref{alg:imp2}.
+For the sparse version, we also used the parallel version of the oracle and during each iteration, but we did the project and the forget step 75 times per iteration.

+Note that for both experiments, the additional constraints that were introduced due to the transformation were all projected onto once per iteration and never forgotten.
+The pseudo-code for this version can be seen in Algorithm \ref{alg:imp3}.
+We used the implementation provided by the authors of \cite{veldt} to run the experiments for their algorithm.

+\textbf{Calculating the approximation ratio.} Let $\hat{x}$ be the optimal solution to \ref{problem:CCtransformed}, then if we let $\displaystyle R = \frac{\hat{x}^T W \hat{x}}{2 \gamma \tilde{w}^T \hat{x}}$, by \cite{veldt}, we have that $\hat{x}$ is an $\displaystyle \frac{1+\gamma}{1+R}$ approximation to the optimal solution of \ref{problem:CC}.
+This is the formula we used to calculate the approximation ratios reported in Tables \ref{table:CC1} and \ref{table:large}.
+For our experiments we used $\gamma = 1$.
+Note that since the entries of $\hat{x}$ are non negative, and the entries of $W$ and $\tilde{w}$ are non-negative, we have that $R > 0$.
+Thus, our approximation ratio is at most 2.

+\textbf{Convergence criterion.} We ran the experiment until the maximum violation of a metric inequality was at most 0.01.
+However, the two algorithms, \cite{veldt2} and ours, have different metric constraints.
+Specifically \cite{veldt2} only uses all constraints that come from 3 cycles, whereas we use all cycle constraints.
+Theoretically both sets of constraints define the same polytope, but practically there is a difference.
+Thus, in practice our algorithm was run to a slightly greater level of convergence than the one from \cite{veldt2}.
+Additionally, \cite{veldt2} also check a second criteria for convergence, however, in all cases, that criterion was satisfied much before the maximum violation of a metric inequality was at most 0.01.